 In this scenario, Juan does not have a valid defense.
 A defendant is guilty by just knowingly joining in the early stages of manufacturing.
 Juan is likely guilty since he was involved in about half of the operation.

 Also assume that one of the friends thought the group was making cocaine instead of white heroin and he tries to use this to avoid guilt.
 The defense will not work since a person is guilty even if he/she does not know the specific drug that he/she is making.
-The accused just needs to know that it is some controlled substance.
+The accused just needs to know that it is some narcotic.

 2. How can a defense attorney fight these charges?